 A Corporate Responsibility User (CRU) account is an end user's wireless account that is associated with a business contract for certain program benefits.
 The business has financial responsibility for Corporate Responsibility User accounts.

-An Individual Responsibility User (IRU) account is an end user's wireless account that is associated with a business contract for certain program benefits.
+An AT&T Signature Discount (SIG) account is an end user's wireless account that is associated with a business contract for certain program benefits.
 In most cases, the individual account holder must be an active employee with the company (that is, on the company’s payroll and issued a W-2 by the company).
-The individual is financially responsible for their Individual Responsibility User account and AT&T invoices Individual Responsibility Users directly.
-The Individual Responsibility User program is also referred to as the Sponsorship Program.
+The individual is financially responsible for their AT&T Signature Discount customer account and AT&T invoices SIG customers directly.
+The AT&T Signature Discount program was previously referred to as the Sponsorship Program.

-Individual Responsibility Users and Corporate Responsibility Users are sometimes referred to collectively as End Users.
-Your Individual Responsibility Users will be attached to a unique foundation account number, different from the foundation account number that your Corporate Responsibility Users are attached to.
+AT&T Signature Discount customers and Corporate Responsibility Users are sometimes referred to collectively as End Users.
+Your SIG customers will be attached to a unique foundation account number, different from the foundation account number that your Corporate Responsibility Users are attached to.

 An Authorized Order Placer (AOP) is a business customer's employee who is specifically authorized to place orders and requests for the customer's Corporate Responsibility Users (CRU).
 Typical examples of the types of Authorized Order Placers that a company can authorize to manage their wireless program are telecom managers, wireless administrators, and IT help-desk representatives.

 The AOP line, at 800-999-5445, can handle most requests for Authorized Order Placers.
-Authorized Order Placers cannot place orders for Individual Responsibility Users (IRU).
+Authorized Order Placers cannot place orders for AT&T Signature Discount (SIG) customers.
 Contact your Account Team if you would like to add an Authorized Order Placer or edit names or passwords on your account.
 Passwords are highly recommended for Authorized Order Placers.

 Your company foundation account number profiles are very important.
 The preferences that you request for your company profile affect every inbound interaction you have with AT&T customer service for all lines on the foundation account number for Corporate Responsibility Users (CRU).
 Speak to your Account Team to clarify which transactions you would like to allow your End Users to be able to conduct (such as add features, change equipment, etc.).
 For example, perhaps you would like to restrict your Corporate Responsibility Users from ordering upgrades, or perhaps you would prefer that only the Authorized Order Placers (AOP) are able to make changes.
 Different levels of access are possible.